bradford-hamilton/Ruby-On-Quails/guides/source/3_2_release_notes.md

 Credits
 -------

-See the [full list of contributors to Rails](http://contributors.rubyonrails.org/) for the many people who spent many hours making Rails, the stable and robust framework it is.
+See the [full list of contributors to Quails](http://contributors.rubyonquails.org/) for the many people who spent many hours making Quails, the stable and robust framework it is.
 Kudos to all of them.

-Rails 3.2 Release Notes were compiled by [Vijay Dev](https://github.com/vijaydev).
+Quails 3.2 Release Notes were compiled by [Vijay Dev](https://github.com/vijaydev).